Titantek/ada-outlier-datastory/content.md

 - We looked at how the different structure of wikipedia 2024 could have impacted the paths played in 2007
    - we see that the target page appears sooner in the paths played in 2007 both in unfinished and finished paths so more clicks would be saved
-   - we look more into the structural difference : we compare the textual contents in 2007 versus 2024 and the graph structure of both.
+   - we look more into the structural difference: we compare the textual contents in 2007 versus 2024 and the graph structure of both.
 By looking at the similarities we conclude that the 2024 structure is more coherent and organized

 - We simulated games by training 2 different LLMs to play on Wikispeedia 2007 and Wikispeedia 2024
   - We compared the two models between each other and with players from 2007